WHITE WATER RULESHEET

 The current value of the Jet Bumpers is determined by the Boulder Garden

 Hazard.
-Initially, the Jet Bumpers are worth 50K
+Initially, the Jet Bumpers are worth 50K per hit.

 For every time you hit the Boulder Garden Hazard over the course of a game,

-, to a maximum of 300K
+this value increases by 50K, to a maximum of 300K

 .
 Every three times you hit the Boulder Garden Hazard, a Boulder Bash begins.